cryptocrowd-city/docker-pivx/README.md

 Docker image that runs the pivx daemon which can be turned into a masternode with the correct configuration.

-If you like this image, buy me a coffee ;) DGuggerovpXAZcsUT2sMtcGNSwrjTudFEE
+If you like this image, buy me a coffee ;) BTC tip address: `bc1qrepygjyxq34d08dqpwhryej5aclpqgzc28seqt`

 ## Quick Start (daemon/masternode)